OlegWock/surek/README.md

     - volume-name
 ```

-And last important piece is compose file itself.
-You write compose files as you would do normally, except a few specifics.
+And the last important piece is the compose file itself.
+You write compose files as you would normally, except a few specifics.

-* You don't need to expose any ports from container
+* You don't need to expose any ports from the container
 * You should use named volumes (not bind mounts) if you want them to be backuped.
 It's also important to not set any parameters for these volumes (like driver or driver parameters), as they will be overwritten by Surek.
-* All services (from all stacks) will be placed in same internal network, so if you have any code depending on container hostname (e.g. connecting database to app), make sure you set hostname explicitly or use unique service name for them to avoid collisions with common services (like MySQL, Redis, etc.) from other stacks.
+* All services (from all stacks) will be placed on the same internal network, so if you have any code depending on the container hostname (e.g., connecting a database to an app), make sure you set the hostname explicitly or use a unique service name for them to avoid collisions with common services (like MySQL, Redis, etc.) from other stacks.

 With that finished, you can start stack with this command: